Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Setting and notation

 Finally, we assume that the population in the observational study includes the population in the trial. \begin{assumption}[Support inclusion] The support of the randomized trial is included in the support of the observational study, i.e.

-\end{assumption} This assumption is strictly weaker than the positivity of trial participation; see, for example, \cite{stuart2011use, hartman2015sample, andrews2017weighting, nie2021covariate, colnet2022reweighting}.
+\end{assumption} This assumption is strictly weaker than the positivity of trial participation~\citep{stuart2011use, hartman2015sample, andrews2017weighting, nie2021covariate, colnet2022reweighting}.
 It is also expected to hold in our setting, as it aligns with the design of observational studies by regulatory agencies for drug monitoring ~\citep{he2020clinical}, and particularly for post-marketing surveillance~\citep{franklin2019evaluating, schurman2019framework}.